 After Ms Lili Paul-Roncalli’s stunning performance, there was a break.
 We then boarded the adjacent Café-Wagen and found the nostalgic interior really gorgeous.
-The wagon itself is 123 years old, and was refurbished with reclaimed carriage seats of early-20th-century Paris Métro vintage.
+The wagon itself was built in 1923, and was refurbished with reclaimed carriage seats of early-20th-century Paris Métro.

 Twenty-first Century Circus

 Circuses are inseparable with the glorious mood of nostalgia, but they actually also have to keep developing innovative ideas to amaze the audience.
 Over the last decade, more and more measures have been taken to prevent animal cruelty too.
 The Circus Roncalli, for example, has become an animal-free circus and the first in the world to introduce holographic animals to the programme in 2018.